lonycell/grafana.v7/docs/sources/packages_api/data/featuretoggles.md

 ## Remarks

-Available only in Grafana Enterprise
+Available only in ThingSPIN Enterprise

 ### newEdit property